AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/features.md

 As of right now, there is:
 - `/misc-stats average-playtime` - the average playtime of all players or a specified player on the Realm.
 - `/misc-stats total-playtime` - the total playtime of all players or a specified player on the Realm.
+- `/misc-stats longest-session` - the longest session of all players or a specified player on the Realm.

 ## Player Watchlist